#43: The more beautiful and pure a thing is, the more satisfying it is to corrupt it.

 - Happens to Envy Adams in Scott Pilgrim, starting off as a cute dork who then went through a personality shift (Scott saw her as a nice girl who changed) for the worse, becoming aggressive and callous, having affairs behind Scott's back, and eventually taking over his band and breaking up with him (although that was a blunder on Scott's part on provoking the harsh breakup).

-- Although the final volume eventually reveals that thanks to Gideon Graves fiddling with Scott's brain, Scott is not the most reliable of narrators, and everything we've seen of his memories was literally from his potentially distorted perspective.
+- Although the final volume eventually reveals that thanks to Gideon Graves fiddling with Scott's brain, Scott is not the most reliable of narrators, and everything we've seen of his memories was from his potentially distorted perspective.

 - Illyana Rasputin in X-Men.
 Part of Belasco's goal in bringing her to Limbo was to destroy her soul and turn her into a monster.
 Ultimately, he succeeded; thanks to her time in Limbo, she has gone from a sweet, innocent child to a ruthlessly insane demon sorceress.
 Toward the end of Avengers vs. X-Men, she chided her brother Colossus for giving up so much to save his "little snowflake".
 Not only was she beyond salvation, she reveled in her insanity.
 In her own words, "There are no snowflakes in hell!"